-In this next chapter of the epic "Maze Runner" saga, Thomas (Dylan O'Brien) and his fellow Gladers face their greatest challenge yet: searching for clues about the mysterious and powerful organization known as WCKD.
+The second chapter of the epic "Maze Runner" saga.
+Thomas (Dylan O'Brien) and his fellow Gladers face their greatest challenge yet: searching for clues about the mysterious and powerful organization known as WCKD.
 Their journey takes them to the Scorch, a desolate landscape filled with unimaginable obstacles.
 Teaming up with resistance fighters, the Gladers take on WCKD's vastly superior forces and uncover its shocking plans for them all.Written by

 20th Century Fox

 11 of 15 people found this review helpful.

 Was this review helpful to you?